 Academic All-Star Camp

-All students who accept the invitation to participate in the AASC must be able to attend Monday – Friday for the entire camp session, which runs for 3 weeks.
-For the 2019 AASC, transportation and lunch were not provided.
+All students who accept the invitation to participate in the AASC must be able to attend Monday – Thursday for the entire camp session, which runs for 3 weeks.
+For the AASC, transportation and lunch are provided.
+However, this decision is subject to change.
 Click here to read more about this enrichment opportunity.
 We also invite you to view a video that was featured on GCSTV that highlights some of the 2019 AASC experiences (click here).

 The Selection Process: